alexwlchan/alexwlchan.net/src/_drafts/cool-to-care.md

 And a third.
 And a fourth.
 After a few trips, I started to see familiar faces waiting with me at stage door.
-So while we waited for the cast, we started chatting.
+So before the cast came out, we started chatting.

 Those conversations became a Twitter community, then a Discord, then a WhatsApp.
-We swapped stories our favourite moments, we went to shows together, we made fan art and merch.
+We swapped fan art, merch, and stories of our favourite moments.
+We went to other shows together, and we hung out outside the theatre.
 I spent New Year's Eve with a few of these friends, sitting on somebody's floor and laughing about a bowl of limes like it was the funniest thing in the world.

-And now we're all here in New York.
+And now we're together in New York.

-Believing that I could meet such a group of kind, funny, and creative people might seem as unlikely as the premise of *Mincemeat* itself.
+Meeting this kind, funny, and creative group of people might seem as unlikely as the premise of *Mincemeat* itself.
-But I believed it in anyway, and here we are.
+But I believed it was possible, and here we are.

 I feel so lucky to have met these people, to take this ridiculous trip, to share these precious days with them.
-How many people can gather a dozen friends for one evening, let alone a trip halfway round the world?
 I know what a privilege this is -- the time, the money, the ability to say *let's do this* and make it happen.
-And I hope that long after this trip, we'll still be part of each other's lives.
+How many people can gather a dozen friends for even a single evening, let alone a trip halfway round the world?

-You might think it's silly to do travel this for a theatre show, especially one we've seen plenty of times in London.
+You might think it's silly to travel this far for a theatre show, especially one we've seen plenty of times in London.
 Some people would never see the same show twice, and most of us are comfortably into double or triple-figures.

 Whenever somebody asks *why*, I don't have a good answer.